Introduction

 // be designated as "subset collections", which means that they don't own their contents.

-JANA2 will create and destroy Frame
+JANA2 will create and destroy Frames internally.

 Exercise: